 There are some more libraries present.
 These are discussed on a later chapter.
 For instance we embed luasocket but contrary to LUATEX don't embed the related LUA code.
 An adapted version of luafilesystem is also included.
-There is a more extensive math library and there are libraries that deal with encryption and compression.
+There are more extensive math libraries and there are libraries that deal with encryption and compression.
+At some point some of these might become so called optional libraries (read: the handful that we provide interfaces for but that get loaded on demand).